Wondering Which Accessories Go In Your Aquarium

 Deciding which accessories to put in an aquarium can be a daunting experience.
-There are different types of fish, plants, and other items that could go into your tank.
-With so many options available it’s difficult to know where to even start.
+Different types of fish, plants, and other items could go into your tank.
+With so many options available, it isn’t easy to know where to start.

-There are necessary accessories and others that just help with the aesthetics.
-Well, if you’re wondering what accessories should go in the aquarium, here is a list of the most common aquarium accessories you will need for any type of tank.
+There are necessary accessories and others that help with the aesthetics.
+If you’re wondering what accessories should go in the aquarium, here is a list of the most common aquarium accessories you will need for any type of tank.

 Air Pump

 An air pump is an absolute necessity for any tank.
-It is what pumps the oxygen into the tank for your fish and other aquatic friends such as snails or shrimp.
+It pumps the oxygen into the tank for your fish and other aquatic friends, such as snails or shrimp.

 Sea Stones

-They are large round stones that have small holes throughout them, providing many little crevices for your fish to explore.
-Instead of using rocks, some people also choose to use sand as an alternative, which is often much easier to clean, especially when it gets dirty.
+They are large round stones with small holes, providing many little crevices for your fish to explore.
+Instead of using rocks, some people also choose sand as an alternative, which is often much easier to clean, especially when it gets dirty.
 Nevertheless, sea stones are still better for fish.

 Filter